 Expenses are costs incurred by a business during its normal operations: rent, wages, and electricity bills are all examples of expenses.
 Read more about mileage expenses and per diems on our travel expense management page.

 Capital allowances are deductions from profits that allow businesses to claim money back from HMRC for certain purchases of fixed assets such as computers or office furniture.

 It's no secret that travel and expense (T&E) make up a major spend for many businesses.
 The good news is that more companies are adopting new technologies to help them streamline their T&E processes.
-They're using platforms like Payhawk to support spend optimization, like integrating VAT recovery on company receipts, for instance.
+They're using platforms like Payhawk that can support spend optimisation, like integrating VAT recovery on company receipts, for instance.
 Which ultimately leads to lower costs and less stress during tax periods.

 If you give your employees access to clever automated tools to submit receipts, receive per diems, track mileage, and all other expenses, they won't have to worry about long paper trails.
 So, no more filling out manual entry forms every time they want to get reimbursed for something related to work.

-Utilizing innovative, automated expense management software like Payhawk will not only help you streamline your business processes but also help your company save money on travel and other employee expenses.
+Utilising innovative, automated expense management software like Payhawk will not only help you streamline your business processes but also help your company save money on travel and other employee expenses.
 Expense reports and reimbursements are crucial parts of business travel.
-And expense reporting and approval can be pretty tedious, especially when it involves reams of paper receipts.
+And the process of expense reporting and approval can be pretty tedious, especially when it involves reams of paper receipts.

 As a finance manager, you want to ensure that your employees submit accurate and complete expense reports.
 This spend accuracy and visibility, in turn, helps you to properly manage your business costs while also helping you stay compliant with all the tax laws in your country.

 Looking for a better way to manage travel and expenses for your company?
 Book a demo today.